 X-ray technicians, called radiographers formally, have the ability to help both doctors and patients with their work.
-It’s a job that requires you to move, lift, and be on your feet, but it’s also one that gives you the chance to calm nerves and help doctors come to a conclusion that will alleviate patient pain or solve problems.
+It’s a job that requires you to move, lift, and be on your feet.
+It’s also one that gives you the chance to work with patients and help doctors come to a conclusion that will alleviate patient pain or solve problems.

 To become an x-ray technician, there is a clear-cut path you must take.
 You’ll need to go to a college that offers, at minimum, an associate degree in radiography.
 If you are already working within the healthcare field, you may only need one more year of courses specific to radiography.

 To earn a larger salary, you might want to consider obtaining a bachelor’s degree, which would put you at an advantage when you enter the competitive job market.

 In a nutshell, a radiologic technician is a professional who is trained to take x-rays of patients’ bodies, whether it’s their bones, chest, stomach, or beyond.
 You’ll also prepare patients, and maybe soothe them if they are visibly nervous.
 X-ray technicians do not read the scans.
 That is left for the doctor, despite the fact that you may be able to tell what is going on inside the patient by looking at the images.
 Even if the patient asks, you aren’t permitted to give a response about the results.
 Instead, you can kindly tell your charge that the doctor will be taking a look and getting back with him or her.